jzbjyb/DSSA/README.md

 ```
 @inproceedings{Jiang:17SIGIR:DSSA,
-  author = {Jiang, Zhengbao and Wen, Ji-Rong and Dou, Zhicheng and Zhao, Wayne Xin and Nie, Jian-Yun and Yue, Ming}},
+  author = {Jiang, Zhengbao and Wen, Ji-Rong and Dou, Zhicheng and Zhao, Wayne Xin and Nie, Jian-Yun and Yue, Ming},
   title = {Learning to Diversify Search Results via Subtopic Attention},
   booktitle = {Proceedings of the 40th SIGIR},
   year = {2017},